world-class/REPL/websites/README.md

 - [Sync](https://www.sync.com/) - **5 GB of secure file storage with basic sharing features**.
 2048-bit RSA, SSL/TLS encryption, end-to-end encryption, 30 days version history, restore & rewind, password protected sharing, remote device lockout.
 - [WeTransfer](https://wetransfer.com/) - Free: Send up to **2GB** with **7 days** file expiration.
 - [pCloud](https://www.pcloud.com/) - **10GB Free**. *"pCloud is the secure cloud storage, where you can store, share and work on all your files.
 You can access them on any device, anywhere you go!"*

+## Image hosting
+- [500px](https://web.500px.com/) - Primarily used to showcase photography.
+- [Flickr](https://www.flickr.com/) - *"Flickr is an image hosting service and video hosting service.
+It was created by Ludicorp in 2004."* ([from Wikipedia](https://en.wikipedia.org/wiki/Flickr))
+- [Free Image Hosting.net](http://www.freeimagehosting.net/) - No sign up required.
+- [Google Photos](https://photos.google.com/) (storage included with Google Drive, **15GB for free**) - *"Google Photos is a photo sharing and storage service developed by Google."* ([from Wikipedia](https://en.wikipedia.org/wiki/Google_Photos))
+- [ImageShack](https://imageshack.us/)- *"Unlimited space to host images, easy to use image uploader, albums, photo hosting, sharing, dynamic image resizing on web and mobile."*
+- [Imgbox](https://imgbox.com/) - *"Hotlinking, super blazing fast, 10MB maximum file size, simple interface, unlimited storage space, unlimited storage time."*
+- [Imgur](https://imgur.com) - *"Imgur is an online image sharing community and image host founded by Alan Schaaf in 2009."* ([from Wikipedia](https://en.wikipedia.org/wiki/Imgur))
+- [Postimage](https://postimages.org/) - *"Provides free image upload and hosting integration for forums.
+Free picture hosting and photo sharing for websites and blogs."*
+- [TinyPic](http://tinypic.com/) - No sign up required. *"TinyPic is a photo and video sharing service, owned and operated by Photobucket.com, that allows users to upload, link and share, images and videos on the Internet.
+The idea is similar to URL shortening in which each uploaded image is given a relatively short internet address."* ([from Wikipedia](https://en.wikipedia.org/wiki/TinyPic))
+- [Use](https://www.use.com/) - *"Use.com offers unlimited free image hosting - No sign up required!
+It's easy to upload, link, and share your photos on eBay®, craigslist®, MySpace®, blogs..."*

 # Open source